DawnbrandBots/deck-transfer-for-master-duel/docs/TESTS.md

    **Then** the text boxes on the page are unchanged AND a pop-up appears with an error message, which can be closed by clicking "OK"

+## Streamlined import functional tests

+1. **Given** the extension is disabled or NOT installed

+   **When** I navigate to https://www.db.yugioh-card.com/yugiohdb/member_deck.action#storm-access

+   **Then** I see the official database home page and nothing happens

+1. **Given** the extension is enabled

+   **When** I navigate to https://www.db.yugioh-card.com/yugiohdb/#storm-access

+   **Then** I see the official database home page and nothing happens

+1. **Given** the extension is enabled and I am NOT logged in to https://www.db.yugioh-card.com

+   **When** I navigate to https://www.db.yugioh-card.com/yugiohdb/member_deck.action#storm-access

+   **Then** a pop-up appears saying to log in first and try again, which can be closed by clicking "OK"

+1. **Given** the extension is enabled AND I am logged in to https://www.db.yugioh-card.com AND I copied a valid `ydke://` URL to my clipboard

+   **When** I navigate to https://www.db.yugioh-card.com/yugiohdb/member_deck.action#storm-access

+   **Then** the website automatically navigates to the edit deck page AND the text boxes on the page are filled out with the contents of the deck on my clipboard AND I can freely edit or save the deck, and the saved deck is accurate to what is filled out on the page

+1. **Given** the extension is enabled AND I am logged in to https://www.db.yugioh-card.com AND I do not have a valid `ydke://` URL on my clipboard

+   **When** I navigate to https://www.db.yugioh-card.com/yugiohdb/member_deck.action#storm-access

+   **Then** the website automatically navigates to the edit deck page AND the text boxes on the page are blank AND a pop-up appears with an error message, which can be closed by clicking "OK"

 ## Export functional tests

 The extension should be installed and enabled.
 To view a public deck, navigate to [Deck Search](https://www.db.yugioh-card.com/yugiohdb/deck_search.action)